Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Confidence Regions and Local Power

 We continue to assume independent normal observations $X_1,\dots, X_m$ with mean values forming a step function with jumps at $\tau_k, \; 1 \leq k \leq M$ and variance equal to one.
 For a given value of $M$, we can use the likelihood ratio statistic to construct a joint confidence region for the change-points $\tau=(\tau_1,\dots,\tau_M)$ or for the change-points and mean values $\mu=(\mu_1,\dots, \mu_{M+1})$.

 We use the inverse relation between confidence intervals and hypothesis tests.
-For testing a putative value of the positions of change points and the corresponding mean values, the maximum log likelihood ratio statistic is
+For testing a putative value of the positions of change-points and the corresponding mean values, the maximum log likelihood ratio statistic is